The Patricia and Donald Shepherd Charitable Trust

 - Strategic Funding Requests: The York Theatre Royal grant for a specific three-year staffing role suggests trustees appreciate well-defined, strategic funding needs rather than general operating support requests.

-- Quality Organizations: The trust supports established organizations with clear charitable purposes - both York Theatre Royal and York City Rowing Club are well-regarded local institutions.
+- Quality Organisations: The trust supports established organisations with clear charitable purposes - both York Theatre Royal and York City Rowing Club are well-regarded local institutions.

 Key Takeaways for Grant Writers